variy/blog/readme.md

 ## I don't get the vue
 	render template components import require in webpack 3.4.1.   so I decided create a webpack 2.0 branch to write.
 8-3
+## fixed it.
+The reseaon is the words of template and exports spell wrong.

+## webpack build and backend use different server.